• Skip to primary navigation

 • YouTube

-Have some fun with your kids and make these Cookie Crumble Cheesecake Caterpillars!
-They're so delicious and spooky, the best of both worlds for your Halloween celebration!
+Have some fun with your kids and make these Golden OREO Truffle Caterpillars.
+They're cute and creepy, the best of both worlds for your Halloween celebration!

 Have you made the simple Oreo truffles - where you blend crushed Oreos with cream cheese?
-I'm guessing that a lot of you have.Β It's an easy recipe, right?
-I used that recipe to make Longtail, the rat for our Halloween party last yearΒ andΒ it got devoured.
+I'm guessing that a lot of you have.
+It's an easy recipe, right?
+I used that recipe to make an OREO Cheese Ball Rat for our Halloween party last year and it got devoured.

-These Cookie Crumble Cheesecake Caterpillars are so easy to create - all you need to do is roll some truffle balls in crushed cookies, lay them in a squiggly row,Β then add some antenna and eyes.Β This is a great project to do with the little ones and would even make a fun afternoon snack.
+These Cookie Crumble Cheesecake Caterpillars are so easy to create - all you need to do is roll some truffle balls in crushed cookies, lay them in a squiggly row, then add some antenna and eyes.
+This is a fun recipe to make with the little ones.
+It would be a fun Halloween recipe but would even make a fun afternoon snack.

 Cookie Crumble Cheesecake Caterpillars (makes 6)